 From Google Cloud SQL to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Google Cloud SQL data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Google Cloud SQL to Redshift, Google Cloud SQL to BigQuery, Google Cloud SQL to Azure SQL Data Warehouse, Google Cloud SQL to PostgreSQL, Google Cloud SQL to Panoply, and Google Cloud SQL to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Google Cloud SQL to Redshift, Google Cloud SQL to BigQuery, Google Cloud SQL to Azure Synapse Analytics, Google Cloud SQL to PostgreSQL, Google Cloud SQL to Panoply, and Google Cloud SQL to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Google Cloud SQL to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Google Cloud SQL data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Google Cloud SQL with Grafana.
+With just a few clicks, Stitch starts extracting your Google Cloud SQL data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.